-- 4.1 Source sound levels are usually described in dB re 1 μPa at 1m (as if measured at 1 m from the source).
+- 4.1 Source sound levels are usually described in dB re 1 μPa at 1 m (as if measured at 1 m from the source).
 In practice, it is not usually possible to measure at 1 m from an active seismic source that is physically distributed over an area of typically tens of square metres, but this method allows different source levels to be compared and reported on a like-for-like basis.
-Far-field source modelling is typically based on the following basic assumptions: - at some far distance from the source (typically vertically downwards) the energy from the source elements add constructively; and - the source level is derived by back projecting a far field calculation to 1 m. - 4.2 Output from the Nucleus software model of the array has been provided as source data.
-Data were provided for two potential arrays that could be used and this study has been based on the worst case array (i.e. the array with the highest acoustic output).
+Far-field source modelling is typically based on the following basic assumptions: - at some far distance from the source (typically vertically downwards) the energy from the source elements add constructively; and - the source level is derived by back projecting a far field calculation to 1 m. - 4.2 Output from the source array modelling software model of the array has been provided as source data.
 A key assumption is that the source data accurately reflects the source level of the array in practice, as encountered in the far field of the source.
-The Nucleus output is summarised as follows: - number of guns : 30; - peak to peak sound pressure level : 264 dB re 1 μPa @ 1m; and - zero to peak sound pressure level : 258 re 1 μPa @ 1m.
+The source array modelling output is summarised as follows: